hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

     47896 + 0 singletons (1.06%:-nan%)
     17769 + 0 with mate mapped to a different chr
     6069 + 0 with mate mapped to a different chr (mapQ>=5)

+---
+#SAMtools and VCFtools to call SNPs

+---
+#GATK to call SNPs

+---
+#GATK to call INDELs

+---
+#VCFtools to evaluate and manipulate